discolarrence/bernethias-beetles-fanpage/README.md

 ##  Project Description
 -   This project is to practice and demonstrate what I have learned in my Code Louisville Front End Development class.

--   The idea is that my pet beetles have a fanbase, and this is a website for fans to learn more about them.

 ##  Required Features
 -   CSS
     -   The main navigation menu reorganizes for mobile, tablet and desktop views.